root-gg/plik/README.md

 * How to contribute to the project ?

 Contributions are welcome, feel free to open issues and/or submit pull requests.
-Please make your pull requests against the current development (RC) branch, not against master.
 Please run/update the test suite using the makefile test target.